kavingray/wp-ui/readme.txt

 4. Style chooser available from within the post editor.

 == Changelog ==

+= 0.7 =
+* Display post/posts and pages within Tabs/accordion/dialogs/sliders.
+* Mousewheel support and vertical styling for Tabs.
+* Dialogs completely styled and ready for action.
+* Template feature for the posts.
+* Sliders/dialogs rewritten.
+* Various bugfixes.

 = 0.5.6 =
 * Fix: array_key_exists error when there are no custom themes listed.